martinlaws/w02d4-promises/README.md

-W2D4 with KV - Promises
+W2D4 - Promises
 ====
+Big props to KV for the demo idea and notes 👊

 More about Asynchronous Flow through Promises.
 We will also spent some time talking about error handling (with promises at least).